 This building built in the 18th century used to house bishops coming to visit Santiago.
 Nowadays it serves as the Pilgrims’ Office.

-Visiting Santiago de Compostela will always be fantastic, especially if you try our suggestions on what to do in this city:
+Visiting this city will always be fantastic, especially if you try our suggestions on what to do in this city:

 Ever since at least the 12th century this enormous censer fills the Cathedral with smoke in an impressive movement coordinated by 8 men.